thinkshout/thinkshout/_case_studies/realizing-democracy.md

 title: "An Iterative Website in Support of Coalition Movement Building."
 cs-class: "realizing democracy"
 featured_impact_text: "@todo"
-featured_client_name: "Dēmos, The Ford Foundation, Open Society Foundations, Community Change, Center on Democracy and Organizing"
+featured_client_name: "Dēmos, The Ford Foundation, Open Society Foundations, Community Change, and Center on Democracy and Organizing"

 cs-preview:
   image: /assets/images/case-studies/realizing-democracy-hero.jpg
   type: "Realizing Democracy"
-  client: "Dēmos, The Ford Foundation, Open Society Foundations, Community Change, Center on Democracy and Organizing"
+  client: "Dēmos, The Ford Foundation, Open Society Foundations, Community Change, and Center on Democracy and Organizing"
   description: "This field not used"

 cs-header: